-Putin fires new broadside against Western liberalism during G20 summit - National | Globalnews.ca
+Putin fires new broadside against western liberalism during G20 summit - National | Globalnews.ca

 READ MORE: ‘Don’t meddle in the election’: Trump points joke at Putin during G20 sit-down

-He also responded to criticism from singer Elton John, who accused Putin of duplicity after he offered a critical view of the Western emphasis on LGBT rights.
+He also responded to criticism from singer Elton John, who accused Putin of duplicity after he offered a critical view of the western emphasis on LGBTQ2 rights.

 “I deeply respect him, he is a musical genius and we all love his performance, but I believe he’s mistaken,” Putin said.